blaahdev/auth-demo/README.md

 # Tech Stack:

-1. FrontEnd: NextJS
+1. FrontEnd: NextJS + TypeScript + TailwindCSS
-2. Styling: CSS + TailwindCSS
-3. Backend: NextJS: Only Logic flow written.
+2. Backend: NextJS: Only Logic flow written.
 Actual integration with BE + OTP generator is not connected.

 ---